Lala Aragami

-Lala Malik (11 March 1923 – 27 August 1988), known under his pen name Lala Aragami, was a poet, Sufi mystic and spiritual teacher in Kashmir.
+Lala Malik (11 March 1923 – 27 August 1988), known under his pen name Lala Aragami, was a kashmiri poet, Sufi mystic and spiritual teacher in Kashmir.

 Life

-He was born on 11 March 1923 in village Aragam in Bandipore district in a poor family.
+He was born on 11 March 1923 in village Chithibandi in Bandipore district in a poor family.
 His father was Dawood Malik and mother was called Doulat Deddi.
 Malik received only primary education.
 At age of 17, he learnt about Sufism from Shaban Solur.
 After his death, he was guided in Sufism by Ama Kawa, a Sufi from Charari Sharief.

 Malik married a woman named Gasha from the same village.
 They had one daughter and three sons.
 He worked as a labourer, milkman and imam.